jonamar/coverletter_wiz/README.md

 ### Unified CLI

-The Cover Letter Wizard provides a unified command-line interface for all functionality:
+The Cover Letter Wizard provides a unified command-line interface for all functionality.
+This is the supported CLI interface:

 ```bash
 # Show help and available commands